-Three lecture hours per week plus 20 hours field experience.
+Three lecture hours per week plus twenty hours practical

+experience.

-◆ KPE 260H Physiology for Kinesiology Students
+◆ KPE 260H Introduction to Human Physiology

 This course is an introduction to essential aspects and components of human physiology.
 Emphasis will be placed on the physiological systems that are most relevant for the kinesiologist/physical educator and most likely to be discussed in more detail in upper level courses.
-This course will cover the following units: homeostasis, cell physiology, the central nervous system, muscle physiology, cardiac physiology, the circulatory system, the respiratory system and energy balance.
+This course will cover the following units: homeostasis, cell physiology, the central nervous system, muscle physiology, cardiac physiology, the circulatory system and the respiratory system.

-Exclusions: PSL 200Y, PSL 201Y, PSL 302Y
+Exclusions: PSL 200Y, PSL 201Y, PSL 300H/PSL 301H/PSL 302Y